GluuFederation/docs-ce-prod/docs/source/developer-guide/tips-cust-script-pages.md

-# Coding custom scripts and pages: a developer's reference
+# A reference for coding custom scripts and pages

 ## Objects available